 Embrace the seasonal change, shake off any shackles of guilt or FOMO and turn off that alarm clock.
 And follow it with a well-earned brunch at your favourite food spot because after all that rest, you deserve a treat.
-Check out our full Old Town guide here.

 About: Scarecrow maker or trail walker, a local scarecrow trail never disappoints.
-With an annual changing theme and enthusiastic crew of participants, scarecrow trails are a key feature throughout the year with most raising vital funds for charities.
+With an annually changing theme and enthusiastic crew of participants, scarecrow trails are a key feature throughout the year with most raising vital funds for charities.

 About: Autumn is the season of the conkers.
 Where both adults and children delight in the joy of stamping on the prickly green cased fruit of horse chestnut trees to release the shiny jewel inside.
 Whether you choose to collect conkers for official competitions or at home games, Conkering is a tremendous free outdoor activity to fill an autumn day.
 Collect, select, drill and thread a lace or durable string through your conker to compete in Conkering competitions.